skycoin/skywire/README.md

 make build1
 ```

 To compile skywire directly from source archive, first download the latest source archive from the release section with your browser or another utility.
-Extract it with an archiving utility, enter the directory where the sources were extracted, and run `make build1`.
+Extract it with an archiving utility, enter the directory where the sources were extracted, and run `make build`.

-`make build1` builds the binaries and apps with `go build`
+`make build` builds the binaries and apps with `go build`

-`skywire-cli` and `skywire-visor` binaries will populate in the current directory; app binaries will populate the `apps` directory.
+`skywire-cli` and `skywire-visor` binaries will populate in the `build` directory; app binaries will populate the `build\apps` directory.

 Build output:

 ```
+build
+└─┬──setup-node
   ├──skywire-cli
-└─┬skywire-visor
+  ├──skywire-systray
+  ├──skywire-visor
+  └─┬skywire
     └─┬apps
       ├──skychat
       ├──skysocks
       ├──skysocks-client
       ├──vpn-client
       ├──vpn-server
       └──skychat
 ```

 'install' these executables to the `GOPATH`: